eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

    cd dataflow-design-patterns-for-bigquery-and-alloydb/python/
    ```

 4. Enter your configuration in the Makefile.
+Use vim or your favorite editor.

    ```
    vim Makefile